 Social: Prestige- The Politician

 This subtype’s drive for success is usually involved with gaining social approval.
 They want to know the right people and gain power in social groups, whether in community groups, government, or even business.

 This type can make themselves appear to be more of a leader than they are through image-making or forms of propaganda, or there can be genuine social leadership.
 They are focused on having the right image and knowing how to climb the social ladder.
 They are concerned about their appearance in the eyes of others.

 One-to-One: Masculinity/Femininity- The Movie Star

 This subtype also wants to create a successful image.
+They want an image that is appealing to others and focus on pleasing the people around them.
 They feel their charisma and personal power come from being an attractive man or woman.
 This subtype tends to stay in a sort of performer role, no matter whether it’s in personal relationships or on the stage.
-They want to have an image that is appealing to others and are focused on pleasing the people around them.

 Enneagram 4 Subtypes